Course

 Introduction

-This course will review the pathophysiology and various types of hyperbilirubinemia in pediatrics as well as risk factors, how to screen for the disorder, treatment, complications, and, most importantly, the nurses’ role in caring for those with hyperbilirubinemia
+This course will review the pathophysiology and various types of hyperbilirubinemia in pediatrics as well as risk factors, how to screen for the disorder, treatment, complications, and, most importantly, the nurses’ role in caring for those with hyperbilirubinemia.

 What is Hyperbilirubinemia?

-Hyperbilirubinemia occurs when there is too much bilirubin present in the blood.
-Simply put, when hyperbilirubinemia occurs in the newborn there is either increased production of bilirubin or decreased clearance of bilirubin (4).
-When newborns produce unconjugated hyperbilirubinemia, this is due to physiologic or pathologic causes (1).
 Most cases of neonatal jaundice are physiologic in nature.
 Physiologic jaundice is the most common form of neonatal jaundice, occurring in approximately 75% of newborns.
-It occurs due to differences in the metabolism of bilirubin in the neonatal period leading to an increased bilirubin level (1).
+Physiologic jaundice occurs because of differences in the metabolism of bilirubin in the neonatal period leading to an increased bilirubin level (1).

-Bilirubin is a product of heme catabolism/heme degradation (3).
-It is estimated that 80 to 90% of bilirubin is produced during the breakdown of hemoglobin from RBCs or from ineffective erythropoiesis.
-Because of the differences in bilirubin metabolism in the neonatal period, bilirubin levels increase in the newborn (1).
-This is due to many red blood cells with a shorter lifespan in circulation in the neonate; this is also known as ineffective erythropoiesis.
+It is estimated that approximately 80% of bilirubin is produced during the breakdown of hemoglobin from RBCs or from ineffective erythropoiesis (2).
+Because of the differences in bilirubin metabolism and other metabolic functions in the neonatal period, bilirubin levels increase in the newborn (1).
+This increase is because of many red blood cells with a shorter lifespan in circulation in the neonate; this is also known as ineffective erythropoiesis (2).

 Self Quiz